jodiqiao/internship_analysis/README.md

 • Hence, data found through commercial search engines are all likely to be highly biased

-• The fact that not only a sizable number of jobs are in Toronto, but also Montreal and Ottawa
+• Not only a sizable number of jobs are in Toronto, but also Montreal and Ottawa

 • Summary text, in general, didn't offer much insight into qualifications sought; however, it seems like python is a favoured language, and 'software'/'developer positions' are likely to seek candidates with knowledge of java, c